daschwanden/grr/codelabs/how-to-add-a-flow.md

 ```

 <aside class="positive">
 In our example, we return a single response.
 In real life, you might want to send multiple responses (even of different types).
-You can consider this in your design, and take a look at existing flows that do it.
+You can consider this in your design, and take a look at existing Flows that do it.
 </aside>

 <!-- ------------------------ -->